autognc/ravenML/plugins/README.md

 Default training plugins for Raven, and examples for making your own plugins.

 ## Structure
-All plugins are independent and separate Python packages with the follow structure:
+All plugins are independent and separate Python packages with the following structure:
 ```
 package_name/                   # name of the package, with underscores
     package_name/               # ''